byui-cse/cse450-course/source/module-06/discussion.md

 	<blockquote><p>Do you think we should be using LSTM layers or GRU layers in this network?</p></blockquote>
 </div>

-Based on your initial analysis of the data, your team feels:

-1. One or more LSTM layers would be best.
-2. One or more GRU layers would be best.
-3. A combination of LSTM and GRU would work best.
-4. They should work equally well for this type of problem.

 #### Improving performance

 <div class="dialogue">